Conversational AI for customer service: Benefits and tips

 While metrics matter, remember to also frequently connect with your support team to collect their feelings and anecdotal experiences about how AI has both positively and negatively impacted them.

-Assembled Assist can help you seamlessly handle routine questions and interactions, while also ensuring your team has the structure, insights, and bandwidth to jump into more complex customer interactions when necessary.
+Assembled AI can help you seamlessly handle routine questions and interactions, while also ensuring your team has the structure, insights, and bandwidth to jump into more complex customer interactions when necessary.

-You’ll see plenty of instances of conversational AI built directly into Assembled Assist.
-For example, it will guide your agents to perfect customer replies with generative AI.
-Or you can use the simple workflow builder to design responsive automations — all while using plain language to describe the steps of the workflow.
+You’ll see plenty of instances of conversational AI built directly into Assembled.
+For example, it will guide your agents to perfect customer replies with AI Copilot.
+Or you can use the simple agentic workflow builder to design responsive automations across voice, chat, and email — all while using plain language to describe the steps of the workflow.

 Put simply, Assembled Assist helps your support team work smarter, respond faster, and ultimately, achieve your top priority: delivering a more reliable and satisfying customer experience.